ggsharma/redis-grpc-server/README.md

 ## Introduction

 Welcome to RedisGrpcServer!
-Here, we'll learn how to create a system similar to Redis, a popular data storage tool.
-But we'll do it in a way that's easy to understand, using a programming language called C++ and a method called gRPC.
+This is a simple **Redis like** cache server built on top of gRPC for programming language agnostic client hookups.

+It uses a Least Frequency Used policy to evict entries from the cache.

+The frequency of each key is incremented on a `get` request.
+More information in examples directory.

+## Choice of language

+We wanted our cache to be extremely fast with low latency.
+There are a lot of new languages that are extremely fast.
+C++ was chosen to be our primary backend language for the following reasons:

+- Gives us low level control of the memory
+- Extremely fast and mature language
+- Gives us the power to design our data structure in any way we so desire

+The client for now is written in Python but we are looking for contributors to extend the use case to other languages as well/

 ## Getting Started

 Let's start by understanding why we're doing this.
 I got interested in Redis and wanted to know how it works.
-So, I decided to build something similar myself using my knowledge of C++.
+The best way to learn something is by building it and I hope you too learn something from this project and contribute something to it as well.

 ## The Framework